4rnab20/Python-Dashboard/README.md

 ## Features
 - Interactive Plotly graphs for visualizing sales data.
-- Filtering options to analyze sales based on states and product categories.
 - Customizable settings to adjust the display of graphs.

 ## Getting Started